Psychtoolbox-3/psychtoolbox-3.github.com/docs/BasicSoundOutputDemo.md

 wavfilename = Name of a .wav sound file to load and playback.
 Otherwise
 the good ol' handel.mat file (part of Matlab) is used.

+device = Device index of sound card to use.

 The demo just loads and plays the soundfile, waits for a keypress to stop
 it, then quits.